 The average, molting chicken in winter does not need a sweater.
 Take the cute photo and then pack it away with the Halloween costume that she also finds irritating.
 Battery hens that are primarily naked in cold weather may be an exception to the above, but even then, often the sweaters contribute more to making humans feel better about “doing something” for neglected birds than they actually contribute to the bird’s well being.
 In freezing temperatures, the average backyard chicken that is molting would be better served by an indoor dog crate in the basement or garage.

-The bigger the run, (aka: enclosed outdoor area attached to the coop) the better.
+The bigger the chicken run, (aka: enclosed outdoor area attached to the coop) the better.
 A spacious run gives chickens the personal space and exercise opportunities that do not exist inside the average coop.
 Chickens must be provided with elbow room to fend off boredom, obesity and avoid behavioral problems such as feather picking and egg-eating.
 The bare minimum space allocation in the run per bird is ten square feet.

 If the run is not currently covered, cover it.
 Most chickens dislike walking in snow, but will venture out into a clear or shoveled area.
 Some chickens will brave the snow voluntarily, but don’t try to force, cajole, encourage or bribe them into going outside.
 Allow them the opportunity to wander out by leaving the door to a protected run open, but let them decide where they want to spend their time.

 When temperatures are extreme and/or are accompanied by precipitation and/or wind, chickens should be confined to a completely winterized and covered run.
 Extreme cold in addition to wind/snow/rain puts chickens, even cold-hardy breeds, at risk for frostbitten feet, combs and wattles.
 My New England flock appreciates a spacious run protected from the elements when it’s dangerously cold outside.